 If you plan to paint the bricks, too, you can expand your trim choices.
-A popular exterior color combination for small ranches is graphite-gray bricks, dark-colored shutters, and off-white trim.
+A popular exterior house paint color combination for small ranches is graphite-gray bricks, dark-colored shutters, and off-white trim.

 To brighten the overall color scheme, use a door painted turquoise, dark red, or another color that coordinates with your trim color.
 A bold, modern front door is a great finishing touch on a smaller ranch.

 3. Break Up the Endless Horizontal on a Larger Ranch

 Some older ranches seem to go on forever, making the overall look of the home seem boring and lazy.
 Break up the line by using paint to distinguish different sections of the home.
 If there’s siding, paint the siding in two different colors, creating dividing lines where there are breaks in the architecture.